The Ramblers (draft)

 “I’ll walk you to the car now.
 We will use the Via Sistina entrance to recover it from Villa Borghese.”
 The friends exited the building in hushed conversation on a swift uphill path lined with sycamores and umbrella pines and accented by oleander toward the grand park waiting for its escape from wartime.

-Marlene and Maria moved knowingly toward the central staircase with its burgundy velvet runners, familiar with their route to their second floor room.
+Marlene and Maria moved knowingly toward the central staircase with its burgundy velvet runners, familiar with their route to their second-floor room.
 The hallways retained their original sconces, though bulbs had been replaced with lower wattage for conservation.

 “You are leading us back to our room.
 Were you surprised to see the Captain again, Mom?”

 “Of the many heroes in this war, I admit, his fulminant courage pitches for crests.
-There is privilege in the enticements from his staid eloquence.”
+There is privilege in enticements from his staid eloquence.”

 “Did you pack your teal rayon crepe, your linen fedora, and silk scarf to keep the hounds aloof and unsuspecting?”